scuba-hacker/stockcutting-ga/README.md

 # stockcutting-ga

 The code was written on Windows 95 in 1998, so to expedite upload to github, the original code for Visual Studio 5 has been uploaded together with the Windows binaries.
-Initial checks shows an issue with missing C++ Runtime DLLs so currently the exe won't run under Windows 10.
+Initial check shows an issue with missing C++ Runtime DLLs so currently the exe won't run under Windows 10.
 Scuba Hacker will fix this!

 In 1998, the Scuba Hacker aka Mark B. Jones, decided to do his MSc Dissertation in the subject area of Evolutionary Computing (a branch of AI) under his supervisor, Dr David Corne - now Professor at Heriot-Watt University, Global Goals Engineer (as of 2023).
 Scuba Hacker was awarded a Distinction from the University of Reading, UK. so he thinks it's high time, in 2023, to make the project write-up and code open source.